ShababHackerrank/package-updater/README.md

 # Package Updater CLI

-A simple command-line task management tool built with Node.js and TypeScript.
+A simple command-line tool to update NodeJS packages in a project

 ## Installation